Kopia alternative,

 The alternative: someone else hosts the storage

 A managed encrypted backup target removes the server operation entirely.
 You run the backup client.
-The target is a hosted SFTP endpoint, backed by ZFS, with pre-provisioned encryption at the client level.
+The target is a hosted Restic REST endpoint, backed by ZFS, with encryption handled entirely at the client level.
 No Kopia Repository Server to run.

 ServerCrate is this kind of managed target.
-It is optimized for Restic, but Kopia speaks SFTP natively, so you can:
+It is built for Restic - you point the Restic CLI at your vault and back up:

-The Kopia repository lives inside your ServerCrate vault.
-You get the Kopia tooling you like, without the Kopia server overhead.
+Your Restic repository lives inside your ServerCrate vault.
+You get a managed, ZFS-backed target without running any backup server yourself.

 ServerCrate vs Kopia Repository Server